1940 NFL Championship Game: Legacy

-As of 2021, Chicago's 73 points is the most scored by one team in any NFL game, regular season or postseason.
-The margin of victory is not only the largest ever in the NFL, but also stood as the biggest blowout in all major American professional team sports for more than eight decades.
-On December 2, 2021, the NBA's Memphis Grizzlies matched this feat with a 73-point victory over the Oklahoma City Thunder.
-(Memphis led by as many as 78 points in that contest.)
+The margin of victory is not only the largest ever in the NFL, but also remains the largest in the four major American professional team sports.
+On December 2, 2021, the NBA's Memphis Grizzlies matched this feat with a 73-point victory over the Oklahoma City Thunder (Memphis led by as many as 78 points in that game) with a final score of 152-79.

-Chicago's seven rushing touchdowns is the second-most touchdowns (by both teams in one game) in league history and the most ever in a postseason game.

-The First Fifty Years, a 1969 book that chronicles the first half century of the NFL, listed the game as one of "Ten [Games] That Mattered" to the growth of pro football in the United States.
+The First Fifty Years, a 1969 book that chronicles the first half century of the NFL, listed the game as one of "Ten Games That Mattered" to the growth of pro football in the United States.
 "On a Sunday in the 1940 December," the book states, "the Chicago Bears played perfect football for a greater percentage of the official hour than any team before or since.
 In the championship game, as an underdog to the team which had just beaten them, the Bears made an eleven-touchdown pile and used it as a pedestal to raise the NFL to view in all corners of the country....
 Pro football, the T-formation and the Chicago Bears were the sudden sports news of the year."